Correlation between quantum entanglement and quantum coherence in the case of XY spin chains with the Dzyaloshinskii-Moriya interaction: Model

-(the same Hamiltonian was previously used in \cite{18,19}), where $J$ is the nearest neighbour coupling constant, $\gamma$ anisotropy parameter, $D$ $z$-component of the strength of the DM interaction and $\sigma_{i}^{\alpha}$ ($\alpha=x,y$) are Pauli matrices for the $i$th site defined as:
+(the same Hamiltonian was previously used in \cite{18,19,26a,26b,26c}), where $J$ is the nearest neighbour coupling constant, $\gamma$ anisotropy parameter, $D$ $z$-component of the strength of the DM interaction and $\sigma_{i}^{\alpha}$ ($\alpha=x,y$) are Pauli matrices for the $i$th site defined as:

+One of the main reasons for using Hamiltonian \eqref{eq:2} is the fact that different types of coupling between neighboring spins may be controlled experimentally in qubit systems \cite{eksp1,eksp2}.

-It may be spotted that the shape of anisotropy is symmetric in this Hamiltonian and it will also affect the behaviour of the discussed measures.
-Also, the parameter $D$ in equation \eqref{eq:2} may actually be named the relative strength of the DM interaction because from the Hamiltonian equation one may conclude that $D$ is in fact written in terms of the coupling parameter $J$.
+It may be seen that the shape of anisotropy is symmetric in this Hamiltonian and this will also affect the behaviour of the discussed measures.
+Also, the parameter $D$ in equation \eqref{eq:2} is actually the relative strength of the DM interaction because from the Hamiltonian equation one may conclude that $D$ is in fact written in terms of the coupling parameter $J$.
 This is the exact reason why eigenvectors turn out to be independent on $J$.

 The ground state of the Hamiltonian \eqref{eq:2} is doubly degenerate and it corresponds to the eigenvalue (energy):

 with $q=\sqrt{1+D^{2}+\gamma^{2}}$, and the complex eigenvectors written in the standard basis:

 and: